ebolotin6/ebolotin6.github.io/projects.md

 * **Language**: R

 #### <a href="https://github.com/ebolotin6/DS705_loan_defaults/blob/master/Project_Loan_Defaults.pdf" target="_blank"><strong>Classification: predicting loan defaults with logistic regression</strong></a> (Spring 2019)
 * **Description**: The objective of this project is to improve bank margins by optimizing loan-making decisions.
-Said differently: the goal is to predict the financial risk that each customer poses to the bank.
 See project pdf at link above for details.
 * **Dataset dimensions**: The dataset used to train this model includes 50,000 loans and 30 variables.
 * **Methods used**: Logistic modeling
 * **Accuracy**: 80%